iotaledger/goshimmer/README.md

 For a documentation, including tutorials and resources, we refer to the [Documentation](http://goshimmer.docs.iota.org/).

 ## Design
-The code in GoShimmer is modular, where each module represents either one of the [Coordicide components](https://coordicide.iota.org/) or a basic node function such as the gossip, ledger state, API just to mention a few.
+The code in GoShimmer is modular, where each module represents either one of the *IOTA 2.0 components* or a basic node function such as the gossip, ledger state, API just to mention a few.

 ![Layers](docs/protocol_specification/layers.png)